Linking OHSU, the medical community, and the people of the Pacific Northwest

 Oregon - A national leader in trauma strategy

-25 years ago Oregon became the second state in the nation to establish a trauma system designed to triage, treat, and track seriously injured patients.
-The Trauma Communication Center located in Portland, OR. plays a pivotal role relaying information between first responders and receiving hospitals.
+Twenty-five years ago, Oregon became the second state in the nation to establish a trauma system designed to triage, treat, and track seriously injured patients.
+The Trauma Communication Center in Portland plays a pivotal role relaying information between first responders and receiving hospitals.

 Coordinated care saves lives